artyru77/codemy-net/posts/41-build-a-custom-query-with-arel/README.md

 To get the most out of your database you'll need to be able to build your own queries.
 Ruby on Rails comes with AREL, a query builder.

-AREL is a little known feature amongst Ruby on Rails developers.
-In this episode we will introduce you to some basics behind AREL.

 ActiveRecord utilizes AREL to help build queries before it is executed by the database.
 To access arel you can use the class method `#arel_table`.
 For example

 ```ruby